-In 2017, Michael Stein (Chair), Brendan Calder and Bernard I. Ghert served as members of the Compensation Committee.
-None of these individuals was an officer, employee or former officer or employee of FirstService or any of its subsidiaries during 2017.
-The mandate of the Compensation Committee requires that the Compensation Committee be comprised of three or more members of the Board each of whom is, in the business judgment of the Board, independent under the rules of the TSX and NASDAQ.
+In 2019, Michael Stein (Chair), Brendan Calder and Bernard I. Ghert served as members of the Compensation Committee.
+None of these individuals was an officer, employee or former officer or employee of FirstService or any of its subsidiaries during 2019.
+The mandate of the Compensation Committee requires that the Compensation Committee be comprised of three or more members of the Board, each of whom is, in the business judgment of the Board, independent under the rules of the Toronto Stock Exchange ("TSX") and NASDAQ.
 See "Statement of Corporate Governance Practices - Board Committees - Compensation Committee" for additional information on the Compensation Committee.
 Under the Compensation Committee's mandate, the Compensation Committee is responsible for, among other things: (a) in consultation with senior management, establishing FirstService's general compensation philosophy, and overseeing the development and implementation of compensation programs; (b) reviewing and approving the compensation of the CEO; (c) reviewing compensation programs applicable to the senior management of FirstService; and (d) making recommendations to the Board with respect to FirstService's incentive compensation plans and equity-based plans, the activities of the individuals and committees responsible for administering these plans, and discharging any responsibilities imposed on the Compensation Committee by any of these plans.

-During 2017, the Compensation Committee addressed a number of items, including considering and/or approving and/or making recommendations in respect of all option grants to officers, employees and directors of FirstService or subsidiaries of FirstService; and determining, for the purposes of the FirstService annual performance bonus plan, 2017 adjusted earnings per share.
+During 2019, the Compensation Committee addressed a number of items, including considering and/or approving and/or making recommendations in respect of all option grants to officers, employees and directors of FirstService or subsidiaries of FirstService; any change to the base compensation of the CEO and/or CFO for 2019; and determining, for the purposes of the FirstService annual performance-based bonus plan, 2019 adjusted earnings per share.